 Eat regular meals.

-When it comes to eating disorders and sweets, it is tempting to “save up” for sweet treats later eating disorders and sweetsin the day.
+When it comes to eating disorders and sweets, it is tempting to “save up” for sweet treats later in the day.
 The temptation to undereat in anticipation of a social gathering or trick-or-treating can be strong, but it rarely works as expected.
 Skipping meals comes at a price, both physically and psychologically.
 Regular nourishment helps regulate mood and energy, so skipping meals can make it more difficult to cope with stressors.
 Eating too little also sets up the likelihood of a binge later in the day.

 Give permission for self-care.